melanke/solana-workspace/jogo-do-bicho/README.md

 ## What is this?

 This is an implementation of a betting game similar to the "Jogo do bicho" game.
-The main idea here is to create a decentralized game that is not controlled by a single party and the whole prize is distributed among the winners.
+The main idea here is to create a decentralized game without administrative control with the whole prize distributed among the winners.

+This project was generated with [create-solana-dapp](https://github.com/solana-developers/create-solana-dapp).

 ## Setup

+Are you **new to Solana?** Install required softwares following the steps on [Solana Documentation](https://solana.com/pt/developers/guides/getstarted/setup-local-development#2-install-rust).
+And check the [Other Setup Tips](#other-setup-tips) section.

 ### 1. Install the dependencies: